apocalyptech/witcher2saves/README.md

 value on Windows is somewhat questionable since the other application already exists and apparently works well.

-The app is a Python script written using PyQt for the GUI, so it'll require PyQt4.
+The app is a Python 3 script written using PyQt5 for the GUI.
 It's licensed under the New/Modified BSD license.

 USAGE
 -----